Bellarmine Knights women's basketball

-The Bellarmine Knights women's basketball team represents Bellarmine University, located in Louisville, Kentucky, in NCAA Division I as a member of the ASUN Conference.
+The Bellarmine Knights women's basketball team represents Bellarmine University, located in Louisville, Kentucky, United States, in NCAA Division I as a member of the Atlantic Sun Conference (ASUN).

 The Knights were members of the Division II Great Lakes Valley Conference from 1982 to 2020 before the move to Division I during the 2020–21 season.

-The team plays its games at Freedom Hall in Louisville.
+Bellarmine returned home games to its campus at Knights Hall for 2024–25 after playing the previous four seasons at Freedom Hall on the grounds of the Kentucky Exposition Center in Louisville.

 Postseason

 NCAA Division II tournament results

 The Knights made fifteen appearances in the NCAA Division II women's basketball tournament.
 They had a combined record of 11–16.